RafalUrniaz/Grow_4/README.md

 * Specific and unique methods for data visualization

 # About repository
-This is an archive repository of the Grow_4 contains last version of the code before appended to the BioTesseract™ project.
+This is an archive repository of the Grow_4 project.
+It contains last version of the source code before appended to the BioTesseract™ ONE project.

 #### Program name: Grow_4
 #### Version: 7.4.1 Build: 202